-In the United States, its takes 60 days after the initial publish of the mandate by the Federal Registrar before it can be put into effect by the health insurance carriers.
-Because of this rule, the first day that health insurance carriers can start carrying the new, longer short-term plans is October 2, 2018.
-The date that companies begin selling these plans varies depending to carrier, some starting as early as September 14, 2018 while others have decided to wait until the first day the policies go into effect on October 2.
+They are available now.
+The first day that health insurance carriers started carrying the new, longer short-term plans was October 2, 2020.
+The date that companies begin selling these plans varies depending to carrier, some starting as early as September 14, 2020 while others have decided to wait until the first day the policies go into effect on October 2.

 Is there a limit to the amount of benefit that I can receive from a short-term plan?

 Many short-term plans do have a limit to the benefit that policyholders receive from them.
 This number varies on a variety of factors including: plan, carrier, state, and individual being covered.
-Often, short-term health insurance providers cap this amount at about $1,000,000, but this amount can be than this amount.
+Often, short-term health insurance providers cap this amount at about $1,000,000, but the cap can be different than this amount.

 Do most health insurers offer short-term health insurance coverage?

-Is there a risk apply for short-term coverage?
+Is there a risk applying for short-term coverage?

-No, if you do not qualify for short-term coverage you can still enroll in a marketplace plan with no pre-existing conditions.
+No, if you do not qualify for short-term coverage you can still enroll in a marketplace plan (with 60 days after qualifying event, or during open enrollment) with no exclusions for pre-existing conditions.

 Please sign in to leave a comment.